rusmadz/WD-SW4_GANIA/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 This project is a pre requisite, in order to pass the subject WEB DESIGN.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+This Website include 2 different features.
+My Top 3 favorite favorite foods in the world, and my top 3 favorite place in the world.
+I hope this website will be accepted.

 ### Key Components
 <!-- TODO: List of Key Components -->